 The Ramsar Wetland Conservation Awards

-The Ramsar Wetland Conservation Award was established in 1996 by Resolution VI.18 of the 6th Meeting of the Conference of the Contracting Parties to the Convention on Wetlands (Ramsar, Iran, 1971) in order to recognise and honour the contributions of individuals, organisations, and governments around the world towards promoting the conservation and wise use of wetlands.
+The Ramsar Wetland Conservation Awards were established in 1996 by Resolution VI.18 of the 6th Meeting of the Conference of the Contracting Parties to the Convention on Wetlands (Ramsar, Iran, 1971) in order to recognise and honour the contributions of individuals, organisations, and governments around the world towards promoting the conservation and wise use of wetlands.
+They were first awarded on the occasion of the 7th Meeting of the Conference of the Parties (San José, Costa Rica, 1999), and then at the 8th Meeting of the Conference of the Parties in Valencia, Spain, in 2002, at the 9th Meeting of the Ramsar COP in Kampala, Uganda, in 2005, and most recently at the 10th Meeting of the COP in Changwon, Republic of Korea, in 2008.

 Since its inception, the Award has been bestowed in three categories on each occasion, and all of the Award laureates have also received the Evian Special Prize, a cash prize of US$ 10,000, through the generosity of the Danone Group (France).